Lindaobichukwu/Covid19-Case-Analysis-country_wise_latest-/README.md

                .
 The virus has shown evidence of human-to-human transmission.
                .
 Transmission rate (rate of infection) appeared to escalate in mid-January 2020.
                .
 As of 30 January 2020, approximately 8,243 cases have been confirmed.
                .
-The dataset was imported from an Excel file, processes it, and then generates visualizations to analyze the data.
+This project reads covid_19 analysis(country wise latest) from an Excel file, processes it, and then generates visualizations to analyze the data.

 ### Execution:
                In the course of this project,